How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

 He dropped his gun and vest on the stairwell and fled.
 He was captured an hour later - the police officer had been looking for a young male in a Stoneman Douglas ROTC polo.

-As Denney was finishing the final interview, he asked Cruz if there was anything else he should know.
-Cruz thought for 10 seconds before responding: "Why I chose Valentine's Day."
+As Denney was finishing the final interview, he asked the defendant if there was anything else he should know.
+He thought for 10 seconds before responding: "Why I chose Valentine's Day."

-"Because I thought no one would love me," Cruz explained.
+"Because I thought no one would love me," he explained.
 "I didn't like Valentine's Day and I wanted to ruin it for everyone."

 "Do you mean for the family members of the kids that were killed?"
 Denney asked.